 Pre-internet, JC Whitney was a legitimate source of replacement parts for every kind of car that roamed the streets of America.
 When Volkswagen hit its stride in the 1950s and 1960s, JC Whitney jumped in hard with tons of replacement parts.

 That’s not what made JC Whitney special, though.
-What made its catalog a must-read when it arrived in your mailbox was the ridiculous accessories contained within.
+What made its catalog a must-read — especially at the holidays — when it arrived in your mailbox was the ridiculous accessories contained within.

 At the same time, just a few blocks away from JC Whitney HQ, Johnson Smith Company was a world-class selling machine with its full line of fake turds, joy buzzers, rubber chickens and whoopie cushions.
 JC Whitney took the same approach, but with car people in mind.

 You like blinking lights on the tree, why not on the package shelf of your 1961 Corvair?
 Winking animals were JC Whitney’s stock-in-trade.
 For the low, low price of just $6.95 — plus shipping and handling — you could indicate the direction in which you were about to turn through the glowing eyes of Winky the Cat, Duchess the Tiger, or Mac the Dog.

 Perched on the rear deck, the animals were wired to the turn signals, thanks to the the weather-tight properties of a four-inch length of Scotch tape.

 Horns and Bells

 If you were looking for holiday gift that dinged, donged, whistled, honked or AH-OOO-GAH’ed, JC Whitney was your hookup.
 Pages and pages of chrome-plated horns, bells, whistles and chimes let your fellow commuters know that you were a force to be reckoned with.

 The perfect accessory for your dune buggy or custom van, the barefoot pedal was a buck-twenty-nine and transformed your car from merely pedestrian to pure awesome.